shoui520/shoui520.github.io/docs/new-guide-preview.md

 2. Click "check all" for Hiragana
 3. Start guessing how the hiragana are *pronounced*
 4. Repeat until confident (may take a few days or weeks), and then do the same thing but with all "Hiragana combinations" also checked.
 5. Repeat until confident, then do it with all "Katakana" also checked, and then with all "Katakana combinations" also checked.

+This whole process can take up to 3 weeks to a month depending on the person.
+Do not feel discouraged if this part of learning Japanese is taking a while, as there are other things to do such as beginner level immersion.

 #### Step 4 - reading practice

 What also helps immensely in memorising the kana is reading sentences in kana.
 Not everything in Japanese is written in kana, and you will have trouble trying to read most things at this point without *kanji* knowledge, but sometimes in Japanese, kana is put over kanji to help you read.
 This is known as furigana.
 An example can be seen here! <ruby>
   日本語<rp>(</rp><rt>にほんご</rt><rp>)</rp>
 </ruby>.
-This just means the Japanese language (nihongo).
+This just means the Japanese language ("nihongo").
 I wrote it in its kanji form and put hiragana over it.

 I recommend practicing your kana by trying to read some Tadoku graded readers, which you can find [here](https://tadoku.org/japanese/free-books/#l0)

-<strong><h3>You do not need to be able to understand anything.</h3></strong><br>

-This is for consolidating your kana knowledge.
+<strong><h3>You do not need to be able to understand anything right now.
+This is just for getting better at reading kana.</h3></strong><br>

 ## 2.3 Vocabulary & Kanji
 ## 2.4 Grammar